benburk/benburk.github.io/content/03-mira.md

 # Instruction set

 The instruction set architecture (ISA) for the CPU takes inspiration from the 6502 and 8008 microprocessors.
 The CPU is accumulator-based and could be classified as CISC with its variable length instructions and ability to use memory directly as an argument.
-The featureful and orthogonal ISA makes it quite fun to write programs on.
+The feature-rich and orthogonal ISA makes it a joy to write programs for.
 It features:

 - 16 instructions
 - Five registers: an accumulator (A) and four general-purpose registers (B, C, X, Y)